-Ever since the Corona Crisis hit, I’ve been getting the same email from dozens of my top clients…
+When the Corona Crisis hit, I’ve was getting the same email from dozens of my top clients…

 “Craig,” they say.
 “This week was rough.
 I can’t seem to stay motivated and I’m starting to lose focus on my goals.”